maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="peekaexp"></a>
 ### `PEEK`(*aexp*)

 Returns the contents of a specified memory address location *aexp*.
-The address specified must be an integer or an arithmetic expression that evaluates to an integer between 0 and (typically) 65535 and represents the memory address in decimal notation (not hexadecimal).
+The address specified must be an integer or an arithmetic expression that evaluates to an integer between 0 and (typically) 65535 and represents the memory address in decimal notation.
 The number returned will also be a decimal integer with a range from 0 to 255.

 In RetroBASIC, `PEEK` always returns zero.